4 day explore Isle of Canna Canna campsite pods & Bunkhouse

 | Trip ends - Arisaig 18.00

-ACCOMMODATION Accommodation is in Canna campsite pods or in the simple Canna bunkhouse close by.
-The pods are simple wooden shelters and are perfectly situated on the quiet Canna campsite, there is a toilet, running water and cooking shelter on site with showers situated on the farm about 1km from the campsite.
+Accommodation is in Canna campsite pods or in the simple Canna bunkhouse close by.
+The pods are simple wooden shelters and are perfectly situated on the quiet Canna campsite, there are toilets, running water, cooking shelter and showers.
 The Pods are simple shelters - they have no electricity or beds, you will need a sleeping bag and self inflating mat for the pods (can be provided).
-Each Pod will be shared, either as a couple or with other group members of the same gender (there are two 3 person pods and 1 2 person pod).
+Each Pod will be shared, either as a couple or with other group members of the same gender (there are two 3 person pods).
 It is also possible to camp if you wish, or to wild camp close to the campsite.
 The bunkhouse is close to the campsite and is a basic building with a single room that sleeps 6 (we won't use it to sleep 6), as well as kitchen/dining room, this bunkhouse also provides a base in the event of poor weather.
 Accomodation will be allocated based on the split of bookings, if you have a preference then feel free to mention that.

-FOOD Includes meals - late afternoon lunch on day one through to lunch on day 4.
+Includes meals - late afternoon lunch on day one through to lunch on day 4.
 If the group wished then we may choose to eat a meal in the cafe Canna on one of the nights (not included in the trip fee).
 We will be foraging for wild food on this trip and will use some of what we find in our meals, this will be supplemented by wild food that Mark has foraged and ingredients we bring with us as well as local produce we source from the island.
 There is also a small honesty shop on the island which sells some food if you need to purchase any snacks.
 We can accommodate any dietary requirements if notified in advance.

-START AND FINISH Meet at Arisaig sea kayak centre at 08.00 on day one.
-Trip ends at Arisaig sea kayak centre at 18.00 on day 5.
+Meet at Arisaig sea kayak centre at 08.00 on day one.
+Trip ends at Arisaig sea kayak centre at 18.00 on day 4.